Segovia vs Toledo: Choosing a Madrid Day Trip

 If you want to forgo visiting Segovia independently and would rather head on an organised tour to the city from Madrid, then there are plenty of options to choose from.

-For example, this full-day tour includes a stop in the town of Ávila along with a lovely guided tour where you can enjoy all of the highlights of Segovia.
-You can also book this tour on Viator should you wish.
+For example, this full-day tour or this full-day tour includes a stop in the town of Ávila along with a lovely guided tour where you can enjoy all of the highlights of Segovia.

-For those who can’t decide between Segovia or Toledo, then this guided day tour is a good option.
+For those who can’t decide between Segovia and Toledo, then this guided day tour or this day tour is a good option.
 It includes a morning stop in Toledo before busing you to Segovia for the afternoon.
 This will be rushed but can be worth it if you’re short on time.
-It is also available on Viator.

-And if you want to visit all three of the top day trips from Madrid, this full-day tour will take you to Toledo and Segovia and also includes an optional add-on to Ávila.
-You can also book this on Viator.
+And if you want to visit all three of the top day trips from Madrid, this full-day tour or this full-day tour will take you to Toledo and Segovia and also includes an optional add-on to Ávila.

 Toledo